MPs, senators to push for release of imprisoned Canadians during trip to China

 “We are deeply concerned by the arbitrary detention by Chinese authorities of two Canadians last month and call for their immediate release,” said Austen.

+Kovrig and Spavor are among 13 Canadians who have been detained in China since Meng’s arrest on Dec.
+1, eight of whom have since been released.
+They are among the 200 Canadians detained in China for a variety of alleged infractions and who still face legal proceedings, said a Canadian government official speaking on background.

+That number has been stable in recent year and compares to the 900 Canadians detained in the United States for similar reasons, the official said.

-Earlier Thursday, a Chinese government spokesman said it was not “convenient” to discuss the allegations against the two Canadians despite an assertion by the country’s top prosecutor that they broke the law.
+Earlier Thursday, a Chinese government spokesman said it was not “convenient” to discuss the allegations against Kovrig and Spavor despite an assertion by the country’s top prosecutor that they broke the law.

 “We have said here that these two Canadian citizens are under investigation in accordance with law for engaging in activities that undermine China’s national security,” said foreign ministry spokesman Lu Kang.
 “It is not convenient to disclose more information now.”